-At any rate, it is certain that the PIJ's emergence was a catalyst that sped up the MB movement's adoption of armed resistance against Israel, as well as a number of PIJ analyses and ideological proposals.
-The MB youths were influenced by the ideas of Fathi al-Shiqaqi, especially his idea that the Palestinian issue is the central cause for the Islamic movement.
+Fathi al-Shaqaqi, especially his idea that the Palestinian issue is the central cause for the Islamic movement.
 This was unprecedented in the MB movement.
-Palestinian historian Mohsen Mohammad Saleh believes that the MB movement agreed that Palestine was a central cause for the nation and Islamists but, before al-Shiqaqi, their literature did not proclaim it to be the central cause.
-Yet he also believes, according to a number of interviews he made, that discussions within the movement's ranks regarding this idea and the inclination to adopt it dates back to at least 1981-1982, especially among the Palestinian MB in Kuwait (Khalid Mish'al and his associates).30
+Palestinian historian Mohsen Muhammad Saleh believes that the MB movement agreed that Palestine was a central cause for the nation and Islamists but, before Shaqaqi, their literature did not proclaim it to be the central cause.
+Yet he also believes, according to a number of interviews he made, that discussions within the movement's ranks regarding this idea and the inclination to adopt it dates back to at least 1981-1982, especially among the Palestinian MB in Kuwait (Khalid Mish'al and his associates).32

 The head of Hamas's political bureau Khalid Mish'al had said that the Hamas project began to emerge between 1985 and 1986.
 The project began to mature without being declared, and extensive contacts were underway between concerned parties outside and inside Palestine to draw its features.
-He added that the leadership abroad focused on raising funds to put it into practice and cover its expenses, and
+He added that the leadership abroad focused on raising funds to put it into practice and cover its expenses, and on rallying Palestinians in the Diaspora, as well as communicating with Arab and Islamic movements.
+He added that the idea they started promoting in these circles was that the Palestinian issue is the central cause of the Muslim Ummah.33